 So, your part-time worker may be eligible for benefits if for example,

-- The employee was laid-off from a full-time job elsewhere before you hired him and the wages you are paying him are lower than the state-determined weekly benefit amount (WBA) that was based on earnings from a former employer.
+- The employee was laid-off from a full-time job elsewhere before you hired them and the wages you are paying are lower than the state-determined weekly benefit amount (WBA) that was based on earnings from a former employer.

-- The employee was employed full-time by you, but you reduced that person’s level of employment to the point that the wages you are paying to that person are less than their WBA based on their earnings while working full-time with you.
+- The employee was employed full-time by you, but you reduced that person’s level of employment to the point that the wages you are paying are less than their WBA based on earnings while working full-time with you.

 Since each state has their own formula for calculating weekly benefit amounts, the amount of partial benefits that an employee will receive will vary from state to state.

-To strategize, discuss best practices, and to learn more about your state’s partial benefit calculation, please contact us at 800.442.4867.
+To strategize, discuss best practices, and to learn more about your state’s partial benefit calculation, please contact your Trust representative at 800.442.4867.